lightning/bolts/05-onchain.md

     spending that HTLC-success transaction output.

-If the output is spent (as is recommended), the output is *resolved* by the spending transaction, otherwise it's considered *resolved* by the commitment transaction itself.
+If the output is spent (as is recommended), the output is *resolved* by the spending transaction, otherwise it's considered *resolved* by the HTLC-success transaction itself.

 If it's NOT otherwise resolved, once the HTLC output has expired, it is